Eyes in the sky show way to more efficient agriculture

 “One of the aims was to transfer technology and services that have been delivered and are already working in Spain and Italy and adapt them to Australian conditions,” says University of New South Wales Professor Graciela Metternicht who is part of a team of partner companies and universities.

-While there are other programs which use satellite data for crop and water management, the beauty of COALA is its data is the frequency with which the Sentinel satellites pass over any fixed point of agricultural land once every five days.
-That compares with once every 16 days for Landsat, the US rival to Sentinel.
-While other satellite data is available it is not open source like Sentinel’s.
+While there are other programs which use satellite data for crop and water management, the beauty of COALA is its data and the frequency with which the Sentinel satellites pass over any fixed point of agricultural land once every five days.
+That ‘revisit’ time compares with once every 16 days for Landsat, the US rival to Sentinel.
+And, Sentinel’s data is open source, unlike some other satellite data providers who charge for their data.

 The satellites orbit at a height of 800 kilometres above the Earth’s surface with an image pixel size –the smallest area they can focus on – of 10 metres squared.